 The most likely and perhaps surprising reason for your cat’s affinity toward this plant is that spider plants are mildly hallucinogenic.
 These plants produce an effect similar to catnip, and your cats are simply getting a mild kick from eating the leaves!
 Luckily, this is harmless to your feline, just the same as catnip is harmless to them.

 While spider plants may produce a mild hallucinogenic effect in your feline, they are completely non-toxic to cats, even at levels far beyond what your cat would eat.
-Both the American Society for the Prevention of Cruelty to Animals and the National Capital Poison Center lists the spider plant as non-toxic.
+Both the American Society for the Prevention of Cruelty to Animals and the National Capital Poison Center list the spider plant as non-toxic.

 Of course, you don’t want to purposely give this plant to your cat, as they should not be ingesting large amounts of fresh greens, and it’s probably best to try to keep your cat away from your beloved spider plant.
 The mild hallucinogenic compound contained in spider plants and the leaves can potentially cause digestive issues and nausea in your feline if they eat large amounts.